Welcome to Dublin South Arch Club

 The families of the members are the stakeholders.
 Every donation and contribution that we have ever been given has been given directly from the parents or from a contact of the parents.
 We apply and receive small grants from time to time.
 Dún Laoghaire / Rathdown County Council have supported us in the past by grant aiding the purchase of equipment or supporting a summer project.
 Dublin and Dún Laoghaire ETB support us each year with a Youth Club grant.
 Donations in the past have come from Merrion Capital, Portmarnock Golf Club, St Benildus College and others.
 All of these came from parent contacts.

-The operation of the club
+The operation of the Arch Club

 National Federation of Arch Clubs